 What is D.C. (da capo) in Music?

-D.C. is an abbreviation for the Italian musical term “da capo”, which means “from the beginning.”
-When you see this directive in a piece of music, it means that you should play the piece from the beginning again.
+D.C. stands for the Italian musical term “da capo,” meaning “from the beginning.”
+If you see this in music, play the piece from the start again.

 What is D.S. (dal segno) in Music?

-This “sign” or “mark” is usually a specific symbol placed at the beginning of the section to be repeated.
-This directive has two variants: D.S. al fine and D.S. al coda.:
+This symbol marks the start of a section to be repeated.
+The directive comes in two forms: D.S. al fine and D.S. al coda.

 D.S.
 Al fine

 D.S. al fine means “from the sign to the end.”
-This directive tells the performer to start playing from the sign and stop when they reach the end of the piece (indicated by a final measure).
+This tells the performer to start from the sign and stop at the end, marked by the final measure.

 D.S.
 Al coda

 D.S. al coda means “from the sign to the coda mark.”
-This directive tells the performer to start playing from the sign, play till you reach a coda symbol, then skip to the next coda.
+This directs the performer to start at the sign, play until the coda symbol, then jump to the next coda.